Download your FREE information guide

 How long is the screening process?

-A combined Initial Screening and Ophthalmic Exam will take up to three and a half hours.
+Our comprehensive initial screening process can take up to three and a half hours.

 When can I drive after surgery?